joinpursuit/8-0-technical-curriculum/03-react/lifecycle/readme.md

 });
 ```

 Yikes!
 An infinite loop.
-Every time state is updated, it triggers a rerender, `useEffect()` is called on rerender, which then updates state again, and an infinite loop is activated.
+Every time state is updated, it triggers a rerender, then `useEffect()` is called on rerender, which then updates state again, and an infinite loop is activated.

-## useEffect dependency array
+## `useEffect()` dependency array

 Because of this, `useEffect()` has a second argument: an array.
 The array is called the dependency array.
 The values inside the dependency array will determine when `useEffect()` should be called.
 If a dependency's value changes, `useEffect()` will be called.